 There are three ways a juvenile's case may be transferred to adult court; direct file, filing a waiver, and a grand jury indictment.
 The direct file method is the most common and allows the prosecutors to refer a minor’s case to adult court.
 By using a waiver the prosecutor or the defendant may file a motion, asking the court to transfer the case to an adult court.
 Lastly, the state can seek a grand jury indictment If the minor is charged with a crime that carries a death or life imprisonment sentence.

 Representation for Juvenile Criminal Cases in Florida

 We are proud to have a successful record and a distinct understanding of the Florida justice system.
 Our experience includes being a former prosecutor.
 This alone provides a unique legal advantage when representing our clients.
-If you have issues or questions regarding your circumstance, do not hesitate to speak to Frank Schwartz, P.A. immediately for individual guidance from a reliable Miami juvenile defense attorney.
+If you have issues or questions regarding your circumstance, do not hesitate to speak to Frank Schwartz, P.A. immediately for individual guidance from a reliable South Florida juvenile defense attorney.

 We service clients facing juvenile criminal charges throughout South Florida including Broward County.